stock trader vs stock broker: What's the difference?

 Types of Stock Traders

-1. Scalping Traders: These are traders who make many quick trades in a day, often holding onto stocks for just a few minutes or even seconds.
+1. Scalping Traders: These are stock traders who make many quick trades in a day, often holding onto stocks for just a few minutes or even seconds.
 They’re not concerned with the long-term prospects of a company, but rather with the short-term price movements.

-1. Day Traders: These types of traders buy and sell stocks within a single day, looking for small price movements that they can capitalize on.
+1. Day Traders: These types of stock traders buy and sell stocks within a single day, looking for small price movements that they can capitalize on.
 They often use sophisticated trading tools and strategies to help them make the most of every opportunity.

-1. Swing Traders: These are traders who buy and sell stocks within a short period – typically a few days or weeks.
+1. Swing Traders: These are stock traders who buy and sell stocks within a short period – typically a few days or weeks.
 Unlike the day traders, they take more time to monitor stocks while evaluating the opportunities available.

 1. Position Trader: These traders take a longer-term approach to trading stocks.
 They are also known as buy-and-hold traders.
 These traders can hold onto stocks for months or even years – they’re willing to wait for the right opportunities to buy or sell.